enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 ``FIELD_TABLE`` causes the creation of the ``velocity_i``, ``velocity_j``, and ``velocity_k`` members).

-``EnzoCenteredFieldRegistry::prepare_advection_lut`` is used to prepare an instance of ``EnzoAdvectionFieldLUT`` for a set of integrable quantities.
+``EnzoCenteredFieldRegistry::prepare_advection_lut`` is provided to prepare an instance of ``EnzoAdvectionFieldLUT`` for a set of specified integrable quantities.
 The function determines the length of an array large enough to hold all of the relevant fields and initializes each relevant struct member to have an integer value corresponding to a unique index in the aforementioned array.
-Any memebers of the class that don't correspond to a specified integrable quantity has its value set to -1.
+Any memebers of the class that don't correspond to one of the specified integrable quantity has its value set to -1.

-After being setup, instance of ``EnzoAdvectionFieldLUT`` can be used as a lookup table.
-For example, imagine ``wl`` is an array of reconstructed integrable primitives at a given cell interface where the values are ordered according to a properly initialized instance of ``EnzoAdvectionFieldLUT`` called ``lut``.
+After being setup, instances of ``EnzoAdvectionFieldLUT`` can be used as a lookup table.
+As an example, imagine ``wl`` is an array of reconstructed integrable primitives at a given cell interface where the values are ordered according to a properly initialized instance of ``EnzoAdvectionFieldLUT`` called ``lut``.
 In this case,